 P.S.
 Did you notice the pretty butter decked out with edible flowers?
 I call it Beautiful Butter.
 We've got a post coming up that will share exactly how it's done, easy tricks and tips and a section on common edible flowers.
 It's a really fun way to add a little pizzazz to a family meal or a dinner party!

 If you enjoyed this recipe, please come back and leave a star rating and review in the comment section below!
 It’s so helpful to other readers to hear other’s results and ideas for variations.

 - 5 cups fresh blackberries 6-7 of the small cartons of blackberries or 2 pounds of frozen berries

 - 1 ¾ ounces SureJell dry pectin

 - ½ teaspoon butter

-- If using the hot water bath method, begin processing right after filling the jars.
+If using the hot water bath method, begin processing right after filling the jars, using these directions.

 See Café Tips above in post for further instructions and more detailed tips.

 The Café Sucre Farine is a participant in the Amazon Affiliate Program.
 The Amazon Affiliate Program is designed to provide a means for sites to earn advertising fees by advertising and linking to products on Amazon.
 The price you pay as a consumer does not change.

 I just picked about a gallon of blackberries, your recipe couldn't have come at a better time!!